kotlin-orm/ktorm/docs/source/en/connect-to-databases.md

 ## Logging

-By default, Ktorm doesn't output logs unless exceptions occurred for performance reasons.
-If you want to monitor Ktorm's running process, you may need to configure the logging output.
+During the running process, Ktorm outputs some useful internal information to the logs, such as generated SQLs, execution parameters, returned results, etc. If you want to see this information and monitor the running process, you may need to configure the logging output.

 In order not to depend on any third-party logging frameworks, Ktorm adds a simple abstraction layer for logging, in which there are only two core classes: